 Another method is to place a written or ”book” bid.
 This way, you make a committed offer to buy the registration at a set price disclosed to the auctioneer.
 There are, again, pitfalls in this method as in our opinion, we wouldn’t want to tell someone exactly how much we were considering spending incase the price was unnaturally inflated.

-We would suggest using The Private Plate Company auction bidding service as we can offer advice and information based on over 20 years of experience in bidding at DVLA auctions and our representation fee of just £35 plus VAT is sure to save you hundreds if not thousands of pounds.
+We would suggest using The Private Plate Company auction bidding service as we can offer advice and information based on over 30 years of experience in bidding at DVLA auctions and our representation fee of just £35 (+ VAT) is sure to save you hundreds, if not thousands of pounds.

-See the latest list of DVLA auction number plates on our Auction page.
+You can see the latest list of DVLA auction number plates on our DVLA Auction page.